 The goal of any pelvic-floor training, therefore, should be to bring balance to the muscles of the pelvic floor, which allows them to respond to increased loads before then returning to a proper resting tone.
 So if you leak pee, chances are it relates to a grander issue of imbalance with your body as a whole rather than tied solely to your pelvic floor.
 And thus treating the pelvic floor alone is symptom-targeted rather than root-issued; think macro rather than micro!

-That is why I created Restore Your Core™ (RYC®) fitness, which takes a comprehensive approach toward resolving both the micro (pelvic-floor issues) and the macro (overall core strengthening).
+That is why Restore Your Core™ (RYC®) fitness was created.
+It takes a comprehensive approach toward resolving both the micro (pelvic-floor issues) and the macro (overall core strengthening).
 Since 2015, we have been educating and empowering women to become more familiar with your body as a whole; to restore function to your entire system; to create balance in your muscles and joints, as well as integrity in your movements.

 And we explore your posture throughout the entire day—not simply during fitness—for movements you both do and don’t do; the manner in which you breathe; your muscle patterns.
 Again, any and all imbalances in your body can affect your pelvic floor, so don’t isolate this area from the rest of your “whole body” system!